Damien-Black/developer-workshop/docs/index.md

 web UI.
 2. Click on the "workshop-in-a-box" applet, and copy it to your new sandbox project.
-3. Run the applet with SSH access enables.
+3. Run the applet with SSH access enabled.
 4. Wait a minute or so after the applet starts, and check the log.
 There you will see instructions to paste a URL into your browser.
 It will look something like this: https://123.456.789.00:22
 5. You will then need to start your browser in a mode where it will allow you to connect to port 22.
+This varies by browser:

+*Google Chrome* - Run with `--explicity-allowed-ports=22`

+*Firefox* - Follow the instructions [here](https://support.mozilla.org/en-US/questions/1083282)

-When you do this, you can go to the URL.
-6. Your broswer will give you a warning about a certificate; choose to proceed anyway.
+6. When you go to the URL, your broswer will give you a warning about a certificate; choose to proceed anyway.
 Then, you will see a command line that is running on a remote DNAnexus worker.
 7. Source the DNAnexus environment by running `source dx-toolkit environment`.
+8. In the DNAnexus web UI, create an access token that has contribute access to the sandbox project your created earlier.
+9. Run `dx login --token <token>` to login.

 Now you are ready to start the workshop.